 In the aftermath, state officials claimed prisoners had committed the carnage in the retaking of the prison.
 And for the next 45 years, officials would stand by that lie – and build upon it – creating an indelible, false image that persists to this day.

-Blood in the Water(Penguin Random House, 2016) by Heather Ann Thompson, a historian in the Afro-American and African Studies Department and Residential College, now shatters that image.
-The book has been touted as the “first definitive history of the infamous Attica Prison uprising, the state’s violent response, and the victims’ decades-long quest for justice.”
+Blood in the Water(Pantheon/Penguin Random House, 2016) by Heather Ann Thompson, a historian in the College of Literature, Science, and the Arts’ Department of Afroamerican and African Studies and Residential College, now shatters that image.
+The Pulitzer Prize-winning book has been touted as the “first definitive history of the infamous Attica Prison uprising, the state’s violent response, and the victims’ decades-long quest for justice.”